 With that said, personally, I buy food grade 5 gallon buckets.
 Just in case I end up using any of them for dumping the product directly in.
 I also use Gamma Seal lids.

-You may also choose to use Gamma Seal Lids which will make your life much easier when it comes to opening and using your food inside your buckets.
+I also use Gamma Seal Lids which makes life much easier when it comes to opening and accessing food inside the buckets.
 These lids conveniently screw on and off and are also air tight.

 How to seal a Mylar bag for long term food storage

 If using a Gamma Seal Lid, first snap on the gamma ring to the top of the bucket.

 Insert the Mylar bag and dump in the food

 Insert the Mylar bag – one that’s fitted for a typical 5 to 7 gallon bucket.
 I’ve seen all three size buckets and the diameter of the buckets are the same.
 Only difference is the buckets are simply a bit taller for 6 or 7 gallon.